 Catholic schools, as a matter of principle, try to make Catholic education affordable to anyone who desires a parochial education.
 Since there is a gap between tuition and the cost to educate, we have to make up the difference through fundraising and giving.

-Q: Why do we need the Annual Fund in addition to the auction, jog-a-thon, and golf ball drop?
+Q: Why do we need the Annual Fund in addition to the auction and jog-a-thon?

 A: While these fundraisers help us to meet our annual operating costs, annual giving provides funds that allow us to go beyond day-to-day operations and meet the capital requirements necessary to make our long-term vision possible.
 The Annual Fund fosters a culture of giving.
 We are all stewards of something larger than ourselves and should help bring Catholic education not just to Saint John School but also to our entire community.
 The Annual Fund provides a giving opportunity to the broadest number of families, friends and benefactors.